 The Neuroendocrine Tumor Research Foundation (NETRF) seeks investigators and teams with the tools to study neuroendocrine cancers in innovative and transformative ways.

-- Applicants must have a faculty appointment (assistant professor and above).
+- Applicants must have a faculty appointment or equivalent position (assistant professor and above).
 Research track faculty are eligible to apply.

 - Applicants must have the skills, knowledge, and resources necessary to carry out the proposed research.

 - Applicants must have an MD, PhD, MD/PhD or equivalent degree.

 - Eligible organizations include public or private institutions, such as universities, colleges, hospitals, and laboratories, both domestic and international.